BrockSpacek/haikyuuflyhigh/README.md

 * 3 characters per pack
 * 4 different tiers
 * Make different versions of characters
+* Different types of packs/characters
 *

 Arena and PVP
 * Add Modes in
 * Backend needed
 * Search for users and add friends
+* Higher Stats > chance for success